Ezequiel92/alien_invasion/README.md

 ```

 * pyinstaller is in the `requirements.txt` as a dependency and the `.spec` file is provided.
-* The executable will be saved in the folder `binary/alien_invasion/`, along with all the necessary dependencies.
+* The executable will be saved inside the folder `binary/alien_invasion/`, along with all the necessary dependencies.
 * The `binary/TEMP` folder can be deleted.
-* The executable now should work in any system like the one in which you run `pyinstaller`.
+* The executable should work in any system like the one in which you run `pyinstaller`.

 ## ⚙️ Game assets